angular-gantt/angular-gantt/README.md

 - **view-scale** (default: `day`)

   Defines the Gantt column scale.
+  - `hour`: Each column is one hour wide
   - `day`: Each column is one day wide
+  - `week`: Each column is one week wide
-  - `hour`: Each column is one hour wide
+  - `month`: Each column is one month wide

-- **view-scale-factor** (default 2)
-  How wide are the columns, 1 being 1em per unit (hour or day depending on scale).
-This allows you add logic like `view-scale-factor="scale == 'day' ?
-5 : 2"` to have wider days than hours
 - **weekend-days** (default: `[0,6]`)

   Array containing all weekend days.
 Assign an empty array `[]` if you don't want any weekend days at all.
 Example:
   - `[0,6]`: Sunday, Saturday

+- **work-hours** (default: `[8,9,10,11,12,13,14,15,16]`)

+  Array containing all working hours.
+Non working hours are displayed differently than working hours.
+Example:
+  - `[8,9,10,11,12,13,14,15,16]`: Working hours are from 8am to 5pm.

 ### License
 **The MIT License**

-Copyright (c) 2013 Marco Schweighauser
+Copyright (c) 2014 Marco Schweighauser

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: